-As discussed in Note 1 to the consolidated financial statements, CVS Corporation and subsidiaries adopted the provisions of Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets, in 2002.
+As discussed in Note 4 to the consolidated financial statements, CVS Corporation and subsidiaries adopted the provisions of Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets, in 2002.
+As discussed in Note 1 to the consolidated financial statements, CVS Corporation and subsidiaries adopted the provisions of Emerging Issues Task Force Issue No. 02-16, Accounting by a Reseller for Cash Consideration received from a Vendor, in 2003.

-/s/ KPMG LLP KPMG LLP
+/s/ KPMG LLP

+KPMG LLP